 Accord in Ulster County, New York — The American Northeast (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Rochester Church (about 700 feet away, measured in a direct line); Alton Brooks Parker (approx. 0.9 miles away); Site of Indian Raid (approx. 2.1 miles away); War Memorial (approx. 3.1 miles away); Oklahoma City Bombing Memorial (approx. 3.1 miles away); Home of Johannes G. Hardenbergh (approx. 4.1 miles away); Site of Long House (approx. 6.4 miles away); Old Depuy House (approx. 6.4 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Training Field (about 600 feet away, measured in a direct line); Tom Quick Farm (approx. 0.9 miles away); Rochester Church (approx. one mile away); Site of Indian Raid (approx. 3 miles away); War Memorial (approx. 4 miles away); Oklahoma City Bombing Memorial (approx. 4 miles away); Home of Johannes G. Hardenbergh (approx. 5 miles away); Old Depuy House (approx. 5½ miles away).
 Touch for a list and map of all markers in Accord.

 1. Alton Brooks Parker Bio.
 (Submitted on June 9, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.)